ajdepaul/TaggedMusic/readme.md

 cache, it does not have to be downloaded again.
 When the cache directory exceeds the specified max space size, the song that has not been requested for the longest will be deleted.

-The cached audio files are stored where ever the nested remote audio file source presents them and are not copied into a temporary cache directory.
-Because of this, *do not use a cached audio file source with a local audio file source*.
+The cached audio files are stored wherever the nested remote audio file source presents them and are not copied into a temporary cache directory.
+Because of this, **do not use a cached audio file source with a local audio file source**.
 Once the maximum capacity is reached, the audio files stored in the local audio file source will start getting deleted.

 ## Future Plans

 - Tag synonyms: multiple names for the same tag
-  - For example, "Childish Gambino" and "Donald Glover"
+  - e.g. "Childish Gambino" and "Donald Glover"
 - Tag assumptions: assigning a song a tag automatically gives it another
-  - For example, songs tagged with "house" or "dubstep" should get the "electronic" tag
+  - e.g. songs tagged with "house" or "dubstep" should get the "electronic" tag
 - Tag recommendations: assigning a song with one tag might frequently be paired with another and should be recommended
-  - For example, songs tagged with "happy" could get recommended the "summer" tag
+  - e.g. songs tagged with "happy" could get recommended the "summer" tag
 - Additional functionality to tag types
-  - Potentially ordinal tag types?
+  - Ordinal/singleton tag types?
+    - To be able to sort songs on a tag type (e.g. artist) that song can only have one of those tags with that tag type
 - Optimize SQL library source retrievals
 - Choose what to cache in a cached song library